 The course has the following assessment components:

-Obtain an overall pass mark of 50% for all sections combined
+- Obtain an overall pass mark of 50% for all components combined.

 R. Sutton and A. Barto, An Introduction to Reinforcement Learning